Overview

 If you find a string that contains numbered tags around words, this represents text formatting on the website.
 For example, this source string in Crowdin:

-Is rendered on the website, showing link formatting.
+is rendered on the website, showing link formatting.

 If you need to edit the word order of the translated string so that it still makes sense, make sure that you copy the meta tags around the words as they are set out in the source string.